 A court will appoint a guardian of your children’s person and estate.
 However, these positions can be filled by different individuals.
 If you have a trust the trustee can be appointed guardian of your children’s estate and he or she will manage the money for the children’s benefit.
 However, if you want to name a different individual for the person and estate your wishes should be clear in your will.

 Choosing a guardian is a difficult task and usually the hardest part of making a will.
-We at Julia Burt Law are happy to help you with this important decision.
+We at Burt + Clerc are happy to help you with this important decision.